-The next morning, my six-year-old son Ben brought a bullet to Kim that he found in the bedroom hallway.
+The next morning, our six-year-old son, Ben, brought a bullet to Kim that he found in the hallway.
 “Momma, what’s this?” he asked.

 Another call to the police.

 The next few weeks were a blur of logistics and emotion.
 Assurances from the police that our neighborhood was historically among the safest in the city didn’t seem to help.
-Calls to the insurance company and various vendors about replacing the window and fixing the damaged ceiling were interspersed with the feelings of being violated, and wondering if we were still in danger.
-I’d never seen my wife cry so much in all of our 18 years of marriage.
+Calls to the insurance company and various vendors about replacing the window and fixing the damaged ceiling were interspersed with the feeling of being violated and wondering if we were still in danger.
+I’d never seen my wife cry so much in all of our eighteen years of marriage.

-He showed up in the realization that our house was the only one on the whole block that was empty when the shooting occurred.
-He showed up in the neighborhood meeting that was organized two days after the incident to comfort one another and talk about practical ways to protect our neighborhood.
+We realized that our house was the only one on the whole block that was empty when the shooting occurred.
+We figured out that it wouldn’t have been had we not been held up in Minneapolis so our plane could be de-iced.
+We felt His presence in the neighborhood meeting that was organized two days after the incident.
+Over fifty people crammed into a basement owned by a former police officer, bonding together to comfort one another and talk about practical ways to protect our neighborhood.
 It was neat to see connections get made and friendships deepen.

-Eventually, Kim and I finally got to a place where we could ask, “What does this terrible event make possible?”
+Finally, Kim and I got to a place where we could ask, “What does this terrible event make possible?”

-We got connected with the guy who did the stained glass windows at our church and I gave him a sketch.
+We got connected with Rick Findora, who just so happened to be the guy who did the stained glass windows at our church, and I gave him a sketch.

 We live in a dark world, where tragedy and pain are all too common.
 Sometimes vacations do get rained out.
 Sometimes bullets don’t miss.
 But I believe this: God is a living God.
-He gives us small signs—signs that that don’t seem like much in the grand scheme of things—just to let us know he is there.
-I think the reason he does this is so we’ll remember he is still there when the bad things happen, ready to bring good things out of terrible circumstances.
+He gives us small signs—signs that don’t seem like much in the grand scheme of things—just to let us know He is there.
+I think the reason He does this is so that when the bad things happen, we’ll remember that He is still there, ready to bring good things out of terrible circumstances.
 He gives us the sunny days to recharge us, to fill our reserves with hope that lights the way during the dark times, reminding us that the sun will shine again.

 It’s worth remembering that even on the darkest, cloudiest days, the sun doesn’t disappear.
 It’s still there; it’s just hidden.
 The people who see silver linings are the ones who look for them.
 If you are in a dark season right now, keep looking for the light.
 It’s coming.

 Finally, I believe we are called to be a light for others.
-We do this by sharing our gifts, but also by being kind.
-When it comes to people who disagree with us, instead of calling them names, call them up for coffee.
+We do this by sharing our gifts and by being kind.
+When it comes to people who disagree with us, instead of calling them names, we can call them up for coffee.
 The smallest things can make the biggest difference.
-Our happiness increases when we help others, shining our own light outward.
+Our happiness increases when we help others, shining our own lights outward.

 In the battle between light and darkness, the darkness doesn’t stand a chance.